You have logged out You are now logged out.

 Earn Huge Income From the New Gold Bull Market

-Right now, we’re seeing a monumental shift in the gold market.
+We’re seeing a monumental shift in the gold market right now.
 Central banks are scooping up gold at the fastest pace since 1967.

 The last time this happened, it preceded gold’s biggest bull market in history.
 During the 1970s, gold went from about $35 an ounce all the way to a high of $878 on January 21, 1980.